a-bafh/Who-am-i/README.md

 personality

   I'm said to be funny, I have a very dark sense of humor, I cant do public speaking very well, and I'm very overbearing

+I listen to multiple types of music from Japanese pop to heavy metal